 An attorney’s opening statement would be followed by testimony from a medical expert witness, who would examine the material facts of the case, such as medical records.
 During cross-examination, the defendant may attempt to disprove the facts of the case.
 For example, the defendant’s attorney can claim that the plaintiff’s injuries are the result of a pre-existing injury, and not the accident caused by the at-fault driver.

-In this case, the plaintiff's attorney could call an accident reconstruction expert to the stand, to testify as to why the present accident resulted in the current whiplash injury.
+In this case, the plaintiff’s attorney could call an accident reconstruction expert to the stand, to testify as to why the present accident resulted in the current whiplash injury.
 Witness statements would be followed by closing statements from the attorneys of both parties.
-Once all is said and done, the jury would be instructed to review the facts of the whiplash case, and would be tasked with coming to a factual conclusion.
+Once all is said and done, the jury would be instructed to review the whiplash case’s facts and be tasked with coming to a factual conclusion.
 After the jury deliberates, a verdict would be read.

-If you have been injured in an accident and are considering filing a personal injury lawsuit in order to receive payment for the damages caused to you, it's vital that you have an experienced Fort Lauderdale personal injury attorney on your side.
+If you have been injured in an accident and are considering filing a personal injury lawsuit in order to receive payment for the damages caused to you, it’s vital that you have an experienced personal injury attorney near you on your side.
 Remember, you only have one opportunity to fight for the compensation you deserve.
 To schedule a free consultation, contact Weinstein Legal today at 954-845-0505.